mskg/homey-heating/README.md

 * If you enable remote logging inside the app, you can watch the live trace of the application via [console.re/yourcategory](console.re)

-* Install a *released build onto your Homey* `npm run install <tag>`.
+* Install a *released build onto your Homey* `npm run release:install <tag>`.
 If you omit the tag, all available version will be printed.

 ## Change Log
 * **1.0** Initial release